Text version of this lessonExpand

 - You understand feed operations as recurring business work, not just technical troubleshooting

-- You can prioritize diagnostics by business impact and assign real owners
+- You can prioritize diagnostics by business impact and assign real responsible people

 - You can run a launch gate and recheck around major campaigns